Saudi Arabian art: Portable art forms

 There are many portable art forms in Saudi Arabia.
 For example, there is metalware, jewelry, pottery and leatherwork.
 Even today, many Bedouin women weave, and they make brightly colored striped rugs, camel trapping and tents.
 The tents are black and are made of goat-hair, mixed with sheep's wool and camel-hair.

 Art exhibitions

 A number of art exhibitions are organized in Saudi Arabia.
+In September 2018, the Saudi Art Association organized the Nation of Honor and Dignity exhibition at the Ritz-Carlton in Riyadh, displaying more than 140 works by 125 artists.

 International Art Exhibition

 In April 2019, an international art exhibition was organized in Jeddah at the Abdullah Al-Qasabi Gallery of the Saudi Fine Art Center.
 The exhibition displayed art work from Saudi Arabia as well as seven other countries.

 Landscapes of the Soul

 An exhibition was held at the King Abdulaziz Center for World Culture (Ithra) to display 40 pieces by Norwegian artist Edvard Munch.
 Munch's displayed pieces reflect on his personal life experiences of misery, love, despair, loneliness and reflections of the soul.
 The exhibition displayed lithograph versions of Munch's famous paintings including, The Scream, Summer Night.
 The Voice, Self-Portrait and The Sick Child.